Vuyi736/Amazon_Sales/README.md

 ## Data Cleaning Process
 1. The data was initially loaded and inspected.
-2. Unnecessary cloumns were removed
+2. Unnecessary columns were removed.
 3. Then later split into a fact table, products_info and customer_info tables.
 4. Duplicates and missing values were handled accordingly using power query.
 5. The customer_info table was special as it had lists of information in each row that needed to be split into different columns and then later on, appended into one column.